COOKIE POLICY

 LI_MC

-Used as a temporary cache to avoid searches of the user’s content in the database for non-essential cookies, and used to obtain information on the user’s consent in order to enforce that consent.
+Used as a temporary cache to avoid searching the database for user content for the use of non-essential cookies, and used to obtain information about user consent in order to apply that consent.

 3/2024